 5) How do I care for my new tattoo?

 Remove bandage after 2-6 hours.
 If bandage sticks to tattoo wet the area with lukewarm water and slide the bandage off.
 Wash the area gently with mild, unscented soap and water (Dial, Dove), using clean hands and making sure to remove all excess ointment, blood and ink.
 Pat dry with a clean bowel.
 DO NOT SCRUB.
 Apply a VERY THIN LAYER of Aquaphor ointment 2-3 times a day for 2-3 days.
 After that, apply a mild fragrance-free moisturizing lotion, until the tattoo settles into the skin (3 weeks to one month).
 Curel or Euccerin work well.
 NO SUN for 2 weeks.
 NO SWIMMING or SOAKING for 2 weeks.
 NO SCRATCHING OR PICKING YOUR TATTOO!

 No. Please e-mail with contact information and best available time to call.

 The cost of your tattoo depends on a number of factors including size, placement, skin type, and color vs. black and gray.
 Quotes are done in person only (by the piece).
-Rates are 120/hr.
+Rates are 140/hr for large scale pieces.